Preemptive war: World War II (1939–1945)

 The new Allied plans were Wilfred and Plan R 4 to provoke a German reaction by laying mines in Norwegian waters, and once Germany showed signs of taking action, Allied forces would occupy Narvik, Trondheim and Bergen and launch a raid on Stavanger to destroy Sola airfield.
 However, "the mines were not laid until the morning of 8 April, by which time the German ships were advancing up the Norwegian coast."
 However, the Nuremberg trials determined that no Allied invasion was imminent and therefore rejected Germany's argument of being entitled to attack Norway.

-In the case of Iran, in which Soviet and British forces preemptively invaded this country, see Anglo-Soviet invasion of Iran.
+In August 1941, Soviet and British forces jointly invaded Iran with the aim of preempting an Axis coup.